Credit: Boundary Ranch

 8. Enjoy the Jungle Farm Pumpkin Patch

-From September 5th to October 31st, you can travel out to the Jungle Farm to choose your own pumpkin to carve or eat.
-The farm store will be open and there may be an opportunity to pick your own pumpkin (details to be announced).
-There is normally a fall festival and lots of fall activities on the farm to enjoy, such as live music, corn maze, pumpkin canyon, wagon rides, demonstrations, and more.
+Visit Jungle Farm to choose your own pumpkin for Halloween.
+The farm store will be open and there may be an opportunity to pick your own pumpkin.
+There is also a fall festival and lots of fall activities on the farm to enjoy, such as live music, a corn maze, a pumpkin canyon, wagon rides, demonstrations, and more.
 Make this a true day trip and spend the time exploring the farm and enjoying being out of the city.

 Address: 28120, Township Rd 362, Red Deer County.
 Directions